ULHPC/ulhpc-docs/docs/environment/conda.md

 ## A brief introduction to Conda

 A few concepts are necessary to start working with Conda.
-In brief these are package managers which are the programs used to handle the environment, channels which are the repositories that contain the packages from which environments are composed, and distributions which are methods for shipping package managers.
+In brief, these are package managers which are the programs used to create and manage environments, channels which are the repositories that contain the packages from which environments are composed, and distributions which are methods for shipping package managers.

 ### Package managers

-Package managers are the programms that install and manage the Conda environments.
+Package managers are the programs that install and manage the Conda environments.
 There are multiple package managers, such as [`conda`](https://docs.conda.io/projects/conda/en/stable/), [`mamba`](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html), and [`micromamba`](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html).

 !!! important ""
     The UL HPC centre supports the use of [`micromamba`](https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html) for the creation and management of personal Conda environments.